jadecobra/python_tdd_exercises/source/functions.rst

   the test passes

+I sometimes use the :ref:`Identity Function<test_identity_function>` when I am testing connections to see if my test is connected to what I am testing.
+If I can send input and received the same input back then I can start making changes to see what results I get.

-The :ref:`Identity Function<test_identity_function>` takes one input, the following tests are for functions_ that take more than one input
+The :ref:`Identity Function<test_identity_function>` takes one input, the following tests are for functions_ that take more than one.

 ----